-The CPAP machine has historically had lower rates of treatment adherence, around 50%, compared to the mandibular advancement device, which people can tolerate upwards of 90% of the time due to its more compact and portable design.
-MAD allow more freedom to move during sleep which people appreciate.
-Now it is important to note when looking at treatment success CPAP works nearly 100% of the time while MADs are effective about 70% of the time.
-When comparing all factors it is generally believed that both therapies provide similar outcomes to overall health and quality of life improvement when looking at the combination of both treatment adherence and efficacy.
+The CPAP machine has historically had lower rates of treatment adherence—around 50%—compared to the mandibular advancement device, which people can tolerate upwards of 90% of the time due to its more compact and portable design.
+MADs allow more freedom to move during sleep, which many people appreciate.

 - Your upper airway’s skeletal system